 I guess I should embrace that the summer is moving along in full force, but it’s happening too fast!
 Sigh.
 I think my denial has something to do with the fact that our house is under construction (new floors on most of the first level, kitchen demo, new kitchen reno, etc….basically our house is/will be a complete disaster zone for 6+ weeks), and I feel exhausted by the whole thing already.
 By the time it’s done, the summer will be almost over…and that’s completely depressing to me.
 We’ve been so busy with the decisions surrounding the new kitchen and running around emptying every nook and cranny of our current kitchen (and finding space to put everything!), that I haven’t been able to really savor the summer yet.
 It just hasn’t sunk in yet.

 Every day, I come home from a long day of working to PEOPLE IN MY HOUSE.
 Just that alone.
 Gah.
 I don’t know about you, but I am one of those people who doesn’t want to engage in conversation or do ANYTHING involving brain power when I get home from work.
 I want to see my dogs, flop on the couch, and unwind for a little bit.
 And that’s it.
 That’s all I can manage.

-Our contractor and his workers haven’t picked up on this yet.
-They bombard me as soon as I walk in the door.
-Don’t get me wrong…I am completely grateful for all the work they are doing, but my GOD, I do not feel like seeing them and having a convo after each and every long workday.
+Don’t get me wrong…I am completely grateful for all the work our contractor and his crew are doing, but coming home to a house full of people each and every workday is tough.
 By the time they wrap up each night, I’m even more exhausted than I was when I first got home.

 OK, complaining time is over.
 I promise: no more whining about my beautiful new kitchen reno.
 Haha.
 Such a brat.